 Is hookup culture part of startup culture?
 I’m not entirely sure.

-American Hookup and Startup emerged nearly simulataneously.
+American Hookup and Startup emerged nearly simultaneously.
 I’ll take this as a signal to pay attention.

 When people act without concern for others and their feelings, it’s toxic.